Secure Florida offers...

 - Contacting law enforcement immediately if a security problem is discovered.

-Follow these guidelines to minimize your business's risk of intrusion.
+Documentation Follow these guidelines to minimize your business's risk of intrustion.

 - Keep backups of all operating system software.

 (These first two guidelines are especially important in light of the recent rise of ransomware that holds files hostage until a ransom is paid.
 Microsoft's Malware Protection Center provides an excellent overview of the current ransomware landscape.)

 - Maintain software to recognize attacks and audit defensive steps.